-Economic research has been signaling the decline of worldwide macroeconomic framework and a clear slowing of the economy (especially in the United States and Europe) since last year.
-Some optimism remains, however, as evidenced by the fall predictions of DIW Berlin in Table 3.i Although the massive disturbances of the financial system are expected to result in a rise in American unemployment and a 50% reduction of growth in both Germany and the United States in 2009, a reduction in inflation and a continued slight decline in German unemployment are also expected.
-If, as is widely feared, however, it is impossible to stop the real economic repercussions of the financial crisis, there will be massive losses in growth and employment.ii

-Unfortunately, the magnitude of such potential losses is extremely difficult to scientifically calculate at this time.
+Sources: U.S. Department of Commerce, Bureau of Economic Analysis; Statistisches Bundesamt; Calculations by DIW Berlin.
+DIW Berlin 2008 remains, however, as evidenced by the fall predictions of DIW Berlin in Table 3.1 Although the massive disturbances of the financial system are expected to result in a rise in American unemployment and a 50% reduction of growth in both Germany and the United States in 2009, a reduction in inflation and a continued slight decline in German unemployment are also expected.
+If, as is widely feared, however, it is impossible to stop the real economic repercussions of the financial crisis, there will be massive losses in growth and employment.2 Unfortunately, the magnitude of such potential losses is extremely difficult to scientifically calculate at this time.